 - Play.
 Make sure the iPad, reading, counting, and that 50 state jigsaw are not all that you do with your child.
 Build castles with cushions, create a fancy dress box, change the design of the train track, and makes Legos without using the instructions.

 Ultimately, its important to know that evidence does not indicate that students who succeed on the test are more likely to succeed in life.
 There’s a variety of literature that supports the idea that success is a combination of multiple factors that include opportunity, talent, and creativity.
-So start bragging as much about your child’s imagination, ideas, and curiosity, as you do about their ability to memorize facts, figures, and letters.
-I know I’m doing something right when my boy places his finger high up in the air, lights up with a cheeky smile and says ‘Hey Daddy, I got an idea’.
+So let’s brag as much about our child’s imagination, ideas, and curiosity, as we do about their ability to memorize facts, figures, and letters.
+I know I’m doing something right when my boy places his finger high up in the air, lights up with a cheeky smile and says ‘Hey Daddy, I got an idea.’

 Creativity in Education: Exploring the Imbalance. is a documentary film that explores Creativity in education.
-To gain FREE access, simply comment below and we’ll follow up with a link and password.
+To gain FREE access, subscribe to my bi-annual news letter, The Future Creative.